 While Vesak Day has roots in ancient Asian history, its significance has transcended geographical boundaries, finding a place within the multicultural fabric of Australian society.
 There are now thousands of practicing Buddhists in Australia, many with Asian ancestry, but also a growing number of Australians who've adopted elements of Buddhist philosophy into their lives.
 Vesak Day plays an important role in promoting mutual understanding and inter-religious harmony, fostering unity among the diverse fabric of Australian communities.

 In Australia, Vesak Day is typically observed with organised activities in Buddhist temples and community centres.
 Rituals may include meditation, the recitation of sutras (Buddhist scriptures), procession of Buddha images, acts of charity and lighting of candles.
 Participants often create lanterns, symbolic of enlightenment, and some Australians plant trees, reflecting the Buddha's birth in a grove.
-This observance illuminates a facet of Australia's vibrant, multicultural identity and contributes to the dynamic interfaith dialogue within Australia.
-Vesak Day varies annually, typically falling in May or early June, depending on the lunar calendar.
+In Australia, there is no single date for Vesak Day, as different Buddhist communities observe the day according to different lunisolar calendars.
+The date shown reflects the date followed by the Mahayana Buddhist traditions, this is the largest Buddhist demographic in Australia.

 In 2007, for the first time, the South Australian Jodo Shinshu Buddhist community celebrated Vesak outside of a temple setting, choosing to host events in public spaces to foster greater engagement and interaction with non-Buddhists.